-Prior years' reserves decreased by \$30,866 thousand and increased by \$128,838 thousand and \$34,872 thousand for the years ended December 31, 2010, 2009 and 2008, respectively.
-The decrease for 2010 was attributable to a \$140,760 thousand decrease in non-US reinsurance business (Bermuda and International), partially offset by the \$109,894 thousand increase in the US insurance, specialty, and reinsurance business.
-The decrease in the non-US reinsurance business was due to reserve studies that indicated net favorable reserve development, as well as reductions in loss estimates for prior year catastrophes.
-The increase in the US reinsurance is primarily due to reserve strengthening in casualty lines for construction liability claims and the increase in the US insurance business is due to reserve strengthening on several terminated programs.
+The decrease for 2010 was attributable to a \$140,760 thousand decrease in non-US reinsurance business (Bermuda and International), partially offset by the \$109,894 thousand increase in insurance and U.S. reinsurance business.
+The decrease in the non-U.S. reinsurance business was due to reserve studies that indicated net favorable reserve development, as well as reductions in loss estimates for prior year catastrophes.
+The increase in the US reinsurance is primarily due to reserve strengthening in casualty lines for construction liability claims and the increase in the insurance business is due to reserve strengthening on several terminated programs.

-The increase for 2009 was attributable to a \$59,019 thousand increase in the US insurance business, primarily contractor liability exposures and \$69,819 thousand in the reinsurance business, in both domestic and international, as a result of losses from sub-prime exposures and property, partially offset by favorable development on other casualty lines.
+The increase for 2009 was attributable to a \$59,019 thousand increase in the insurance business, primarily contractor liability exposures and \$69,819 thousand in the reinsurance business, in both domestic and international, as a result of losses from sub-prime exposures and property, partially offset by favorable development on other casualty lines.